Cantonese: Initials and finals

-Cantonese vowels tend to be traced further back to Middle Chinese than their Mandarin analogues, such as M. /aɪ/ vs. C. /ɔːi/; M. /i/ vs. C. /ɐi/; M. /ɤ/ vs. C. /ɔː/; M. /ɑʊ/ vs. C. /ou/ etc. For consonants, some differences include M. /ɕ, tɕ, tɕʰ/ vs. C. /h, k, kʰ/; M. /ʐ/ vs. C. /j/; and a greater syllable coda diversity in Cantonese (such as syllables ending in -t, -p, or -k).
+Cantonese vowels tend to be traced further back to Middle Chinese than their Mandarin analogues, such as M. /aɪ/ vs. C. /ɔːi/; M. /i/ vs. C. /ɐi/; M. /ɤ/ vs. C. /ɔː/; M. /ɑʊ/ vs. C. /ou/ etc. For consonants, some differences include M. /ɕ, tɕ, tɕʰ/ vs. C. /h, k, kʰ/; M. /ʐ/ vs. C. /j/; and a greater syllable coda diversity in Cantonese (like syllables ending in -p, -t or -k).

 Tones

-Generally speaking, Cantonese is a tonal language with six phonetic tones, which is two more than the four in Standard Chinese Mandarin.
-This makes Cantonese in general more difficult to master due to required ability of users to readily be able to process two additional phonetic tones.
-People who grew up using Cantonese tones can usually hear the tonal differences with no problem, but adults who were brought up speaking non-tonal languages such as English and most Western European languages may not be able to distinguish the tonal differences quick enough to optimally utilise the language.
+Generally speaking, Cantonese is a tonal language with six phonetic tones, two more than the four in Standard Chinese Mandarin.
+This makes Cantonese in general harder to master due to required ability of users to readily be able to process two additional phonetic tones.
+People who grew up using Cantonese tones can usually hear the tonal differences with no problem, but adults who were brought up speaking non-tonal languages like English and most Western European languages may not be able to distinguish the tonal differences quick enough to optimally use the language.
 This difficulty also applies to tonal language speakers with fewer tones attempting to master languages with more tones such as Mandarin natives trying to learn spoken Cantonese as adults.

 Historically, finals that end in a stop consonant were considered as "checked tones" and treated separately by diachronic convention, identifying Cantonese with nine tones (九声六调).
 However, these are seldom counted as phonemic tones in modern linguistics, which prefer to analyse them as conditioned by the following consonant.

 Written Cantonese

-As Cantonese is used primarily in Hong Kong, Macau, and other overseas Chinese communities, it is usually written with traditional Chinese characters.
-However, it includes extra characters as well as characters with different meanings from written vernacular Chinese due to the presence of words that either do not exist in standard Chinese or correspond with spoken Cantonese.
-This system of written Cantonese is often found in colloquial contexts such as entertainment magazines and social media, as well as on advertisements.
+As Cantonese is predominantly utilised in Hong Kong, Macau, and other overseas Chinese communities, it is typically inscribed with traditional Chinese characters.
+Nevertheless, it incorporates supplementary characters and characters with disparate meanings from written vernacular Chinese, due to the presence of lexical items that are either absent from standard Chinese or correspond with spoken Cantonese.
+This written Cantonese system frequently manifests in colloquial contexts, such as entertainment magazines, social media, and advertisements.

-In contrast, standard written Chinese continues to be used in formal literature, professional and government documents, television and movie subtitles, and news media.
+In contrast, formal literature, professional and government documents, television and movie subtitles, and news media continue to use standard written Chinese.
 Nevertheless, colloquial characters may be present in formal written communications such as legal testimonies and newspapers when an individual is being quoted, rather than paraphrasing spoken Cantonese into standard written Chinese.

-Romanization
+Romanisation

-Cantonese romanization systems are based on the accents of Canton and Hong Kong, and have helped define the concept of Standard Cantonese.
-The major systems are: Jyutping, Yale, the Chinese government's Guangdong Romanization, and Meyer–Wempe.
-While they do not differ greatly, Jyutping and Yale are the two most used and taught systems today in the West.
-Additionally, Hong Kong linguist Sidney Lau modified the Yale system for his popular Cantonese-as-a-second-language course and is still in use today.
+Systems of Cantonese romanisation are based on the accents of Canton and Hong Kong and have helped define the concept of Standard Cantonese.
+The major systems are (in order of their invention from newest to oldest): Jyutping, the Chinese government's Guangdong Romanisation, Yale, Meyer–Wempe, and Standard Romanisation.
+Jyutping and Yale are the two most used and taught systems today in the West, and they do not differ greatly from one another except in how they mark tones.
+Additionally, Hong Kong linguist Sidney Lau modified the Yale system for his popular Cantonese-as-a-second-language course, and his variant is another system in use today.